 What’s remarkable is she was 41-years old when I was born, and I have two younger brothers.
 Who do you know these days that has a family of six or more kids, much less all packed into only nine years between the oldest and youngest?

-Here’s where the strength and resilience about Mary Davey come into the picture.
+Here’s where the strength and resilience of Mary Davey come into the picture.
 Her beloved husband, Paul, it turns out, had skin cancer.
 With today’s medical advancements, he might have had a chance to beat it.
 But in 1956, odds were against them.
 So, with heavy hearts, these two did what they could for two years to treat him and hide from the kids what was going on.

 On December 28, 1958, Paul succumbed to cancer.
 I was only ten; my youngest brother was just eight.
 It was a thundering, life-changing, shock-you-to-the-core event for my siblings and me.
 None of us younger kids had any idea it was coming.
-For sure, none of us had any idea on what would happen next or how to cope with our loss.
+For sure, none of us had any idea of what would happen next or how to cope with our loss.
 I think back about her and wonder how does one balance and compartmentalize raising six kids while helping your life and soul mate slip off the mortal coil?
 That’s freaking incredibly, impossibly hard for me to imagine much less think it was my mom’s reality.

-And, what the eff do you do now?
+And what the eff do you do now?
 Her worry about how to keep the house and feed her kids must have been off the charts!
 Although she hadn’t taught a day in nearly two decades, Mary found a job opening to teach school again.
 With her Paul in the grave only a week or so, she started teaching school in the second semester that began right after Christmas.
-Whatever a giant shock to the system all this was for us kids, it must have been multiplied ten times for her.
+Whatever a giant shock to the system, all this was for us kids, it must have been multiplied ten times for her.